 Under this program, eligible students may borrow for educational expenses based on need.
 Students have between 10 and 25 years to repay Stafford Loans depending on amount owed and type of repayment plan selected.
-Interest rate as of July 1, 2013 to June 30, 2014, for undergraduate students is 3.86%.
-Graduate students working on a master's degree do not qualify for subsidized loans after July 1, 2012.
-Interest rates for the 2014/2015 academic year will be set after July 1, 2014.
-The financial aid web page will be updated with the most current interest rates once they are set by the Department of Education.
+Interest rate as of July 1, 2015 to June 30, 2016, for undergraduate students is 4.29%.
+Since July 1, 2012, graduate students working on a master's degree do not qualify for subsidized loans.